trekforever/Front-end-Developer-Interview-Questions/README.md

 * What excites or interests you about coding?
 * Talk about your preferred development environment.
 (OS, Editor, Browsers, Tools etc.)
 * Can you describe your workflow when you create a web page?
+  * **Answer**: Mockup/Design --> Feedback (Usually the job of a UI Designer) --> High level Requirements analysis --> picking technologies/languages and framework --> psuedo-code --> If use framework, start with skeleton (Progressive Enhancement Methodology)
 * Can you describe the difference between progressive enhancement and graceful degradation?
   * Bonus points for describing feature detection
   * **Answer**: Progressive Enhancement essentially means starting from the bottom up.
 Make sure your website works at its minimial level (without any technologies), and then enhance it layer by layer (adding interaction, css, etc) to improve user experience while being mindful of older browsers that cannot support the newer technologies (having static page when ajax can't work, noscript javascript tags, etc).
 Put Content First.